This first appeared in The Havok Journal on August 24, 2015.

 While there is rightfully a move to eliminate the systemic bias against women that was and is inherent in the Army, there is no parallel movement to eliminate their special privileges.
 In short, there is no move whatsoever to eliminate their “special” rights.
 For example, until very recently, women were not subject to the draft.
 While there has been no military draft for a generation, it sends an unmistakable message by exempting every female simply because of her gender, while requiring EVERY male citizen to register.

 Why was there no serious movement in Congress for a universal draft, if “equality” is what we’re looking for?
 Where are the “equal rights” for men in this example?
-Why are women afforded “special” rights that I, simply by being a man, are not afforded?
-Is every woman’s career, safety, and life worth so much more to America that they are automatically and completely free from the danger of being conscripted into military service like every man is?
+Why are women afforded “special” rights that I, simply by being a man, am not afforded?
+Are every woman’s career, safety, and life worth so much more to America that they are automatically and completely free from the danger of being conscripted into military service like every man is?
 If we were really after equal rights, we should either eliminate the draft entirely (which I think would be ill-advised) or start requiring young women to register as well.
 That’s pretty “equal,” right?
-(EDITOR’S NOTE: since this article was written, a law was passed requiring women to begin registering for the draft)

 While changing the national draft policy will literally take an act of Congress, there are things that the Department of Defense can and should change on its own.
 For example, according to Army regulations, women can have long hair, are authorized to wear earrings in certain uniforms, and can choose to wear high heels or a skirt.
 At certain formal events, female Soldiers are given the option to either wear their uniform or appropriate civilian clothing.
 Those are all “special” privileges that men are not afforded.